sidney-eliot/3d-artists-handbook/content/Glossary.md

 ### Anisotropic Filtering
 ToDo: Explain better

-Anisotropic filtering or AF for short, is a method of enhancing the image quality of textures on surfaces that are at oblique viewing angles with respect to the camera.
+Anisotropic Filtering (AF), is a method of enhancing the image quality of textures on surfaces that are at oblique viewing angles with respect to the camera.
 Like bilinear and trilinear filtering, anisotropic filtering eliminates aliasing effects.

 ![[20230603111310.png|600]]